Snapdragon 712 vs Helio G90T vs Kirin 810

 GPU:

-With the popularity of mobile gaming on top at the moment, the manufacturers needed to ensure a smooth graphics performance and they did so with each of them.
+With the popularity of mobile gaming at the moment, the manufacturers needed to ensure a smooth graphics performance, and they did so with each of them.

-The Helio G90T comes with Mali G76 3EEMC4 GPU, which is considered one of the best ones for those top tier games.
-It is built on the 10nm process, and power-efficient in compared to the other two in this comparison.
+The Helio G90T comes with Mali G76 3EEMC4 GPU, which is considered one of the best ones for those top-tier games.
+It is built on the 10nm process and is power-efficient compared to the other two in this comparison.

 The Kirin 810 has the Mali G52 MP6 GPU onboard, which clocks at 850 Mhz at max.
-But Kirin’s additional features to enhance the graphics performance more than makes up for the lower clock rate.
+But Kirin’s additional features enhance the graphics performance more than compensate for the lower clock rate.

-Lastly, on the Snapdragon 712, we see the Adreno 616, which is built on a 14nm making it less power efficient and in real usage is also a lot less capable as compared to the other two mentioned above.
+Lastly, on the Snapdragon 712, we see the Adreno 616, which is built on a 14nm, making it less power efficient and, in real usage, is also a lot less capable than the other two mentioned above.

-So in terms of gaming, the Helio G90T and the Kirin 810 go hand in hand.
-However, the one standing, at last, is the Snapdragon 712 here.
+So, in terms of gaming, the Helio G90T and the Kirin 810 go hand in hand.
+However, the one standing, at last, is the Snapdragon 712.

 Camera:

-In this department, the best among the bunch is the Helio G90T, which supports a single 64MP camera at 22.5fps, 48MP camera at 30fps and even dual 24MP + 16MP camera at 30fps.
+In this department, the best among the bunch is the Helio G90T, which supports a single 64MP camera at 22.5fps, a 48MP camera at 30fps, and even a dual 24MP + 16MP camera at 30fps.
 It does so by using a triple ISP.

 Display:

-In terms of the display though, we have the Snapdragon 712 and Kirin 810, providing support up to QHD+ resolution at 3360 x 1440 pixels along with support for HDR10.
+Regarding the display, though, we have the Snapdragon 712 and Kirin 810, providing support up to QHD+ resolution at 3360 x 1440 pixels, along with support for HDR10.
 But the G90T is limited to an FHD+ resolution at 2520 x 1080 pixels with no support for HDR10.

 Benchmarks: